Sheldon-Pang/GitHub-Action-Demo/README.md

 # GitHub-Action-Demo
 This is an demo project to demonstrate how GitHub Action works.

+## How to navigate this project?

+Each branch of this repository represents key concepts of GitHub Actions, and each branch builds on top of another.
+We recommend the following learning sequence:

+1. Read the readme on the "main" branch to learn the basic concepts of GitHub Actions.
+2. Explore the "everything-workflows-and-events" branch to learn how workflows can be triggered by events and how to define event filters.
+3. Check out the "react-app-action-demo" branch to learn about different events, how actions work, and the difference between running jobs in parallel and sequentially.
+4. Take a look at the "docker-container-action-demo" branch to learn how Docker Containers work with GitHub Actions, how to define environment variables, and how to run different services inside the containers.

 ## What is GitHub Action?
 GitHub Actions is an automation and CI/CD (Continuous Integration/Continuous Deployment) platform provided by GitHub.
 It allows you to define workflows and automate various tasks within your software development process.